google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 **Crawling** is when a search engine bot fetches your webpage to analyse its content.
 The content will be stored in the search engine's database and may be used for populating search result details, ranking pages, and discovering new pages by following links.

-**Indexing** is when a search engine stores a website's URL and any associated information in their database so it will be ready to be served as a search result.
+**Indexing** is when a search engine stores a website's URL and any associated information in its database so it will be ready to be served as a search result.

 <!-- TODO: Verify note type! -->
 Note: Many people confuses crawling and indexing.
 Prohibiting crawling doesn't mean the page won't show up in the search results.
-For example, if a third party website has a link to one of your webpages it may still be indexed even though it's blocked from crawling.
+For example, if a third-party website has a link to one of your webpages it may still be indexed even though it's blocked from crawling.
 In that case, the search result will lack a detailed description.